-Deprecated as of RTSJ 2.0 The framework for feasibility analysis is inadequate.
+Deprecated as of RTSJ 2.0 The framework for feasibility anlaysis is inadequate.

-set Max Immortal If Feasible (long)
+setMaxImmortalIfFeasible(long)

 '''

 public boolean

 setMaxImmortalIfFeasible(long maximum)

 '''

 Sets the limit on the amount of memory the schedulable may allocate in the immortal area.

 Changes to this parameter take place at the next object allocation for each associated schedulable, on an individual basis.
 Schedulables which are in current violation of the newly configured value will simply receive an OutOfMemoryError on violating allocations.
 Because this MemoryParameters may be associated with more than one schedulable, on a multiprocessor system there may be some implementation-defined delay before executing schedulables detect the parameter changes.